 The Balcony is split into two sections--upper and lower--and if you are cost-conscious, you'll find the most affordable seats here, which is why the Balcony is popular with families for productions like The Nutcracker.
 If you aren't comfortable with heights and are still looking for a good value, consider the sides of the Mezzanine or Parterre instead.

-NOTE: The Balcony will not be open for Ballet Austin's productions of Masters of Dance or Exit Wounds.
+NOTE: The Balcony will not be open for Ballet Austin's 2020 productions of RESTLESS HEARTS or THE AUSTIN MUSIC PROJECT.